mhhplumber/plex-dvr-hls/README.md

 1. Enter the ip/hostname and port of your device `http://<ip of machine>:5004` and hit "Connect"
 1. Plex should have found your device, but before you can proceed to the next step a channel guide must be added. **unless you have only added local channels/streams, do not add your postal code.
 It will not work**
 1. Select "Have an XMLTV guide on your server?
 Click here to use it."
-1. In the "XMLTV GUIDE" box, enter the ip/hostname and port of your device followed by /xmltv: `http://<ip of machine>:5004/xmltv`
-1. You may change the guide title if you wish
+1. In the "XMLTV GUIDE" box, enter the ip/hostname and port of your device followed by /xmltv: `http://<ip of machine>:5004/xmltv` You may change the guide title if you wish
 1. Select "Continue"
 1. Validate that channels match the guide
-1. Select Continue
+1. Select "Continue"

 Setup is now complete